tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

 ---

 ## VIII.
-A little refactoring - ajax.js - q "plain old JS" file
+A little refactoring - ajax.js - a "plain old JS" file

 - Go ahead and create a file in the **src** folder named **ajax.js**
   - move `const loadXHR = (url, callback) =>...` into it and `export` it